She cares for a diverse clientele from all over the world such as royalty, celebrities, entrepreneurs, mothers, property

 Life happens and no matter what, we cry.
 It is important to cry.
 Then after a healthy period of whatever negative emotion comes up; we DECIDE to get up, dust everything off, and then, continue with our life.
 We say Yes to Life.

 Toks is pronounced like the word ‘jokes’ with a ‘T’ instead of the ‘j’.
 Pronounced ‘Tokes’.

 Toks is an abbreviation of my full Yoruba (Nigerian) name, Adetokunbo.
 Nigerian names have deep meaning.
 Adetokunbo means “The Crown has come from across the Waters.”
 This is a unisex name given to any child (male or female) born abroad, i.e. across the oceans.
 I was born in London and taken home to Nigeria to live.

 I was brought up the traditional Nigerian way, very strict and very disciplined, with a lot of love.
-I treasures many happy memories.
+I treasure many happy memories.

 In terms of numerology, her name ‘Toks’ adds up to 11, a Master Number.
 I am a water sign, born on the 7th day and the 7th month.
 So, no surprise, I love the sea.

-I am the daughter of a retired midwife, writer, painter, artist, teacher and sculptor.
-My wonderfully intellectual English mother loves listening to classical music, drinking tea and watching old movies on TV.
-When she was a midwife, she would whisper a prayer into each of the baby’s ears to be happy and safe.
-Sometimes, I would hear her crying from the pain and suffering when the mothers or babies were not getting better.
+I am the daughter of a midwife, writer, painter, artist, teacher and sculptor who loved listening to classical music, drinking tea and watching old movies on TV.
+I remember when she was a midwife, she would whisper a prayer into each of the baby’s ears to be happy and safe.
+Sometimes, I would hear her crying at night from the pain and suffering when the mothers or babies were not getting better.
 What a great heart!